From Fresh Water

-From Fresh Water is a 1984 posthumous album by Stan Rogers.
+From Fresh Water (stylized as from fresh water) is a 1984 posthumous album by Stan Rogers.
 It was one of a series of concept albums Rogers intended to do about the regions of Canada.
 From Fresh Water is about the Great Lakes area of Canada, while Fogarty's Cove was an album about the Maritimes, and Northwest Passage was about the western provinces and the North.
+Had he not died, Rogers intended to do albums on the far north, Quebec, and Nova Scotia.